Harsh5751/Python-Projects/README.md

 # Python-Projects
-Python Projects and Major Labs
+Mini Python Projects to demonstrate and apply skills